 Kentucky has improved NYTD data collection by allowing services to be directly entered into NYTD.
 Previously, Kentucky required that the PCC agencies submit services rendered on checklists, and then manually entered the data.
 Additions were made to the NYTD user base to include PCC agency administrators across the state.
 Assigned PCC agency staff members have been given limited access to NYTD and have been trained to enter data reflecting the provided services.
 Social service workers, foster parents, and other community partners will continue to be asked to provide checklists to the regional independent living coordinator or central office reflecting the services they provided to youth each reporting period.
 Regional independent living coordinators and central office staff enter data to reflect the provided services for youth who are not placed within a PCC agency.
 Central office staff provides technical supports to PCC agencies and any training necessary for new staff.
 The NYTD data is shared with stakeholders through a compilation of each reporting period's outcomes.
 These outcomes are made available through the independent living program.
 The NYTD outcomes drive SOP changes, identify needed training, and dictate the contractual-based services for youth.
 Based on NYTD outcomes, the Kentucky independent living program will begin offering more extensive services for youth ages 17 and older.

 The NYTD survey focuses on the following outcomes: financial self-sufficiency, experience with homelessness, educational attainment, high-risk behaviors, access to health insurance, and positive connections with adults.
-During April 1, 2022-September 3, 2022, NYTD surveys were collected from 19-year-olds.
-From October 1, 2022-March 31, 2023, NYTD surveys were collected from 17-year-olds.
-NYTD youth surveys are dispersed from central office by email, or phone and all outcome data is entered in central office.
 Youth receive a \$25 gift card for completing and returning the survey at age 17.
-Youth receive a \$50 gift card for completing and returning the survey at age 21.
+Youth receive a \$50 gift card for completing and returning the survey at age 19.
+Youth receive a \$75 gift card for completing and returning the survey at age 21.